skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 hard feelings that would be best healed by distance.

 They head north, out of town.
-Tal Podere seems to be the next closest town, so they head in that direction...
+Tal Podere seems to be the next closest town, so they head in that direction…

 ## 11th of Last Summer, 1501dy (midnight) {.date}